ekzhang/fastseg/README.md

 TODO: Get inference times with TensorRT/ONNX.
 I expect these to be significantly faster.

+## Usage

-## Example: Running Inference
+### Example: Running Inference

 The easiest way to get started with inference is to clone this repository and use the `infer.py` script.
-For example, if you have street images named `city_1.png` and `city_2.png`, then you can easily generate segmentation labels with the command:
+For example, if you have street images named `city_1.png` and `city_2.png`, then you can generate segmentation labels for them with the following command.

 ```shell
 $ python infer.py city_1.png city_2.png